aquarist-labs/aquarium/CONTRIBUTING.md

 # Contributing

-This document outlines some basic guidelines for contributing to the `backend` repository within *Aquarist Labs*.
+This document outlines some basic guidelines for contributing to the `aquarium` repository within *Aquarist Labs*.

 We are very welcoming of new feature implementation, patches that fix bugs or code